10 Best Foods High in Healthy Fats

 1. Avocados

-Avocados are one of the richest sources of healthy fats, with 14.7 grams per 100 gram-serving, most of which are heart-healthy monounsaturated fats (9.8 grams), particularly oleic acid.
+Avocados are one of the richest sources of healthy fats, with 14.7 grams per 100 g-serving, most of which are heart-healthy monounsaturated fats (9.8 grams), particularly oleic acid.

 Beyond healthy fats, avocados are rich in fiber, potassium, and antioxidants, all of which support heart health.